-- 1. All lands in the County are deemed to be agricultural land, unless they have been designated by bylaw for other uses. - 2.
+- 1. All lands in the County are deemed to be agricultural land, unless they have been designated by bylaw for other uses. - a.
+The County may require an applicant to provide an agricultural land quality assessment at the time of a rezoning application that proposes an agricultural district to non-agricultural district.
+The assessment may utilize the Rural Farmland Assessment (RFA) or equivalent, the County's assessment data, MuniSight GIS data, Canada Land Inventory (CLI) listings, or other acknowledged sources.
+Confirmation may be made through site inspections and/or independent soils analysis.
+In determining suitability for non-agricultural land use designations, the County may also consider site improvements or site-specific characteristics (e.g. wetlands, shelterbelts, etc.). - 2.
 The County recognizes the right to farm and encourages agricultural operations in all areas of the County. - 3.
-Farmstead subdivisions (as defined in the Land Use Bylaw) may be a maximum of 8 ha (20 acres) where possible, to accommodate existing farm buildings and other improvements as defined in the Land Use Bylaw.
-The maximum parcel size of farmstead subdivisions may be increased if the proposed subdivision meets the definition of a farmstead in the Land Use Bylaw at the discretion of the subdivision authority. - 4.
+The subdivision of land to accommodate a Farmstead Separation shall be permitted if: - a. the parcel contains an existing, habitable residence; and - b. the proposed parcel size is the minimum amount necessary to accommodate existing improvements or site features. - 4.
+The subdivision of land occupied by an abandoned farm site may be permitted if, in the opinion of the County, the site in question is suitable for residential redevelopment. - 5.
 The subdivision of fragmented parcels shall be allowed.
 Where the fragmented parcel is 8 ha (20 acres) or more in size, it shall be considered an agricultural parcel.
-Where the fragmented parcel is less than 8 ha (20acres) in size, it shall be considered a residential parcel. - 5.
-As a condition of subdivision approval, all newly created parcels will be required to provide physical access to a developed County road. - 6.
-On agricultural lands, a wide range of uses may occur provided that such uses do not negatively impact other surrounding uses. - 7.
-Where agricultural land is taken for roads, rail lines, pipelines or other transmission lines, the County shall endorse only those proposals which minimize the fragmentation of agricultural land. - 8.
-The Natural Resources Conservation Board (NRCB) and approval officers appointed by that Board have jurisdiction over certain confined feeding operations (CFOs) and manure storage facilities in that they require a registration, an approval, or an authorization under the Agricultural Operation Practices Act (AOPA). - 9.
-The County shall provide input to the NRCB in responding to applications for new or expanded CFOs based on the technical and location merits of each application. - 10.
+Where the fragmented parcel is less than 8 ha (20acres) in size, it shall be considered a residential parcel.
+A fragmented parcel is not included with density the calculation of Policy 2.2.1. - 3.6.
+As a condition of subdivision approval, all newly created parcels will be required to provide physical access to a developed County road. - 4.7.
+On agricultural lands, a wide range of uses may occur provided that such uses do not negatively impact other surrounding uses. - 5.8.
+Where agricultural land is taken for roads, rail lines, pipelines or other transmission lines, the County shall endorse only those proposals which minimize the fragmentation of agricultural land - 6.9.
+The Natural Resources Conservation Board (NRCB) and approval officers appointed by that Board have jurisdiction over certain confined feeding operations (CFOs) and manure storage

+- facilities in that they require a registration, an approval, or an authorization under the Agricultural Operation Practices Act (AOPA). - 7.10.
+The County shall provide input to the NRCB in responding to applications for new or expanded CFOs based on the technical and location merits of each application. - 8.11.
 Applications to the NRCB for the establishment of new or expansion of existing CFOs shall be supported by the County if they: - a.
 Are outside of the lands identified within the St. Paul and Elk Point Inter-municipal Development Plans; - b.
-Are 1.6 km (1.0 miles) from any multi-lot country residential area c.
+Are 1.6 km (1.0 miles) from any multi-lot country residential area - c.
 Are 0.8 km (0.5 miles) from the Summer Village of Horseshoe Bay or the designated Community Areas other than St. Vincent.